Aliraqimustafa/Forcast-Weather-Using-LSTM/README.md

 ## Web Scraping

 In the file `Web-Scraping.ipynb`, you will find the code and instructions for extracting weather data from websites.
 I used `bs4` and `requests` for web scraping to collect data from the website [https://tcktcktck.org](https://tcktcktck.org).
-The scraped data is saved in CSV format.
+The  data is saved in CSV format.

 ## Data Analysis